List of Halloween Baking Championship episodes

 The following is a list of episodes for the reality television cooking series Halloween Baking Championship on Food Network.
+Judges Sherry Yard (season 1), Ron Ben-Israel (Season 1), Sandra Lee(Season 2), Damiano Carrara(Season 2), Zac Young (Season 3+), Lorraine Pascal (Season 3–4), Katie Lee (Season 5), Stephanie Boswell (Season 6+), and Carla Hall.

 Series overview

 Season 1 (2015)

 Seven bakers and chefs competed in a four-episode baking tournament.
 One person got eliminated every week until the final episode where one person was eliminated early on and the final three compete for the grand prize of $25,000.
 Judges for this season are Carla Hall, Ron Ben-Israel, and Sherry Yard.